 Once you’ve narrowed down the shape and style of your guitar, you’ll be able to search for options that’ll fit your guitar.
 This is where you can get creative with colors, materials, and designs.
 A classic mod for acoustic guitars is to replace “teardrop” pickguards with hummingbird pickguards.
 For electric guitars, replacing simple, bland pickguards with bright and sparkly designs will help your guitar stand out.
 Again, this all depends on your style and what you’re going for.

 It’s also worth mentioning that you can buy different strengths of pickguards.
 Stickers won’t be as scratch-resistant as compared to other materials, so make sure you know what you’re buying.
-You can find a number of options on Amazon, Guitar Center, and online stores.
+You can find a number of options on Amazon,

 Electric Guitar Installation

 Swapping out a pickguard on an electric is much easier than an acoustic.
 These pickguards are often screwed into place, and it’s simple to identify where these screws are.
 Fender-style guitars will have more screws than Gibson-style guitars.
 Make sure to double check how many holes are on your current pickguard and compare that next to the one you’ll be buying – these should match to guarantee an easy installation job.

 Acoustic guitar pickguards are generally stickered or glued onto a guitar, and the process is a little more time intensive.
 You should still be able to easily do this project in an hour or less by following the steps below.